cchdo/cchdo-news/news/2024-10-01-october_data_update.md

 date: "2024-10-01"
 ---

-New data and/or data corrections from various cruises are now available online in standard formats:
+New data from various cruises are now available online in standard formats:

 - [AR07E (2007)][1]: Bottle
 - [RF1605 (2016)][2]: Bottle